 Tips for writing English/ELA report card comments

 - Address each strand separately.
-A student can be a strong reader but a struggling writer — don't collapse them.
+A student can be a strong reader but a struggling writer, so do not collapse them.

 - Be specific about writing.
 "Good writer" says nothing.
 "Writes organized paragraphs with strong topic sentences" is actionable.